Student visa beyond 180 days up to 1 year (D category)

-- You can apply for a visa at the earliest three months in advance and at the latest one month before the course
+- You can apply for a visa at the latest one month before the course

 - The documents for long term visa are processed within a month the application has been submitted, so make sure to have an appointment in the Consulate as soon as possible, so you get a visa before the start of the course